 Sarcophagi and Other Receptacles

 Tub-shaped terra-cotta burial chests had been used in the Late Bronze Age Aegean area and in Late Archaic Greece (54).
 After about the sixth century BCE, clay coffins appeared in many other areas of the Mediterranean, including Etruria and the Greek West.
 Later, in the Common Era, clay receptacles were in use in Phoenician sites, on the Syrian coast, and in cemeteries of Palestine, such as Beth She'arim, as well as in Italy (55).

 The use of coffins marked a change in Jewish burial practice.
 In Biblical times, the dead were not normally enclosed in any form of coffin.
 The bodies were carried on biers to their final resting places (56).
 Jesus was laid to rest in a rock-cut familial tomb shrouded in linen (57).
 Joseph's burial in a coffin was considered an aberrant custom borrowed from the Egyptians (58).
 Not until Talmudic times did the coffin become part of the Jewish funerary equipage, and then only for the prosperous few who embraced the fashion.
-While a number of decorated coffins and coffin fragments, usually of marble, were found in the Jewish catacombs of Rome, greater quantities have been found in Christian and pagan burial grounds and in the Jewish crypts of Beth She'arim, where they were made of limestone, marble, and lead (59).
+While a number of decorated coffins and coffin fragments, usually of marble, were found in the Jewish catacombs of Rome, greater numbers have been found in Christian and pagan burial grounds and in the Jewish crypts of Beth She'arim, where they were made of limestone, marble, and lead (59).
 Because of vandalism in most of these sites, it is difficult to draw definite conclusions about the reason for the lesser number of marble coffins found in the Jewish catacombs, but by comparison, the known remains support the impression of a lower economic status for many Jews in Ancient Rome.